Aeastr/CursorBounds/README.md

   <i>Compatible with macOS 12.0 and later</i></p>
 </div>

 **CursorBounds** is a Swift package that provides precise information about the position and bounds of the text cursor (caret) in macOS applications.
-It leverages the macOS Accessibility API to retrieve the caret's location and bounding rectangle, making it ideal for accessibility tools, text navigation, and UI enhancements.
+It leverages the macOS Accessibility API to retrieve the caret's location and bounding rectangle, with fallbacks

 ---